Apgujeong station

 Apgujeong ([apk͈udʑʌŋ]) is a rapid transit station on Seoul Subway Line 3.
-It is located in Apgujeong-dong in the Gangnam-gu administrative district of Seoul.
+It is located in Apgujeong-dong, Gangnam District, Seoul.
 It has a pair of underground side platforms.
 The station has connections to 15 buses through 6 exits.
 It services Sinsa-dong and Apgujeong-dong.
-The area is named after a pavilion frequented by Han Myung-hoi, whose pen-name was Apgujeong.
+The area is named after a pavilion frequented by Han Myŏnghoe, whose pen-name was Apgujeong, and its sub-name comes from the nearby flagship Apgujeong Main store of Hyundai Department Store.